 These days I rarely challenge white people who dispute matters related to white privilege, oppression or racism.
 I simply let them be.
 Often, this means letting them feel intellectually superior and comfortable in their uncritical notions of objectivity.
-It is not because I could not debunk their naive rationalism and sometimes plainly illogical arguments.
+It is not because I could not debunk their naive or pseudo-rationalism and sometimes plainly illogical arguments.
 But…the emotional labour is really not worth it.
 And, there are simply too many more important things I must do with my time and energy.
 Life is short.
 I do not intend on wasting another single moment of it entertaining bigotry dressed as reason.

 I no longer challenge white people who dispute white privilege because I really don’t feel the need.
 I don’t feel I need to convince anyone when it comes to matters of my subjugation or make a case that white privilege is my oppression.
 I do not seek to change people’s mind.
 Some have a hard time understanding this… arguing would be making my existence and my lived reality subject to agreement, disagreement or approval from those whose very existence and sense of self, is still rooted in the erasure of the violence they inflict upon me.
 I do not need for people to agree that it hurts to know that it hurts.
 It is enough that I feel that it does.
 Life is short.
 I have no intention of denying my wounds to protect or lick someone else’s.
 I’ve chosen to centre my pain and that of other marginalised bodies.
 Have no doubt that this is a political act.